Skip to Content

 Worm resistance in sheep: a growing concern in Ireland

-There is a growing problem of parasitic worm resistance in livestock in Ireland.
-The problem can quietly wreak havoc on farms, often going unnoticed by farmers until it severely impacts production.
-However, there are ways to manage and control resistance through appropriate worm treatment and flock management strategies.
+Anthelmintic resistance (AR) is a growing problem in Irish livestock, which can quietly wreak havoc on farms.
+Resistance development is typically an insidious process, going unnoticed by farmers until it severely impacts production.
+However, strategies have been developed to manage and control resistance through appropriate worm treatment and flock management.

-Worm resistance in sheep is not limited to Ireland; it is a global challenge.
-Unfortunately, it often goes unrecognised in sheep flocks until it has reached significant proportions.
-By the time resistance is clinically apparent, it has become well and truly established in the flock and on the pasture.
-At that stage, resistance-prevention strategies may not be effective, while treatment with most classes of commonly-used wormers may be of little value, as resistant worm-eggs dominate the pasture.
-These resistant eggs remain as a reservoir for future generations of sheep which may graze on them.
+Anthelmintic resistance in sheep parasites is not limited to Ireland; it is a global challenge.
+By the time resistance is clinically apparent, it has become well and truly established in the flock and on the pastures they graze.
+At that stage, resistance prevention strategies may not be effective as eggs from resistant worm populations dominate the available grazing platform.
+These eggs remain as a source of infection for future generations of sheep which may graze on them.

 The root of this problem lies in the traditional practice of worming sheep using wormers from the same chemical class year after year.
-While this approach aimed to reduce parasite burden, they unintentionally selected for work resistance.
-In particular, the practice of treating all sheep in a farm at the same time and with the same wormer and moving them immediately after treatment to a clean pasture and repeating this practice at frequent intervals during the grazing season has created the perfect environment for resistance to flourish.
-The reason for this is that once susceptible worms are killed in the sheep, they can no longer shed eggs which are passed out in the dung to the pasture.
-This means that the way is clear for resistant worms to thrive and multiply, becoming the dominant strain on the pasture.
-In extreme cases, these resistant eggs become the only source of new infestation amongst naive sheep.
-In this way, the level of pasture contamination with resistant eggs increases significant over time.
-Moreover, infested sheep may be unknowingly traded, spreading resistance to new farms that previously did not have the problem.
+While such approaches were implemented with the aim of reducing parasite burden, they inadvertently contributed to the development of anthelmintic resistance.
+In particular, the practice of treating all sheep in a farm at the same time (whole flock treatment) and with the same wormer and moving them immediately after treatment to a clean pasture and repeating this practice at frequent intervals during the grazing season actually created the perfect environment for resistance to flourish.

 Identifying the issue